VU-IVM/gtsm3-era5-nrt/README.md

 <img src="images/GTSM.png" width=60%>

 ## General workflow
 We make use of the same modelling approach as presented in Muis et al. (2020,2023)[^3][^4].
-However, we developed semi-automated and portable workflow that can easily be used to deploy Global Tide and Surge Model (GTSM) on a high-performance computing cluster.
+We further develop a semi-automated and portable workflow that can easily be used to deploy Global Tide and Surge Model (GTSM) on a high-performance computing cluster.
 In this case we made use of the [Dutch National Supercomputer Snellius](https://www.surf.nl/en/dutch-national-supercomputer-snellius) by SURF.
 Snellius makes use of SLURM for managing and scheduling Linux clusters.
-The workflow consists of a sequence of bash scripts with SLURM command that submits a python script for pre- or postprocessing or a hydrodynamic simmulations.
+The workflow consists of a sequence of bash scripts with SLURM command that submits a 1) python script for postprocessing or analysis or 2) a hydrodynamic simmulations.

 The figure below summarize the workflow.
 We provide more explanation on the different files below.
 <img src="images/workflow.png" width=60%>